Measurement Error Mitigation in Quantum Computers Through Classical Bit-Flip Correction: Experimental results

 \subsubsection{Classical simulation of quantum hardware}

 To benchmark the performance of our correction procedure, we first simulate ibmq\_london \cite{London2020} and ibmq\_burlington \cite{Burlington2020} classically.
 The Qiskit SDK provides a noise model for each of the respective chips comprising various sources of error, including readout errors during the measurement process, which can be switched on and off individually.
-To begin with, we simulate the quantum hardware incorporating the measurement errors only, subsequently we use the full noise model to see the effect of the various other errors.
-Our results for the mean and the standard deviation of the absolute error as a function of $\nshots$ are shown in Fig.~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_simulator}.
+To begin with, we simulate the quantum hardware incorporating the measurement errors only, and subsequently we use the full noise model to see the effect of the various other errors.
+Our results for the mean and the standard deviation of the absolute error as a function of $\nshots$ are shown in Figs.~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_all}(a), \ref{fig:ibmq_burlington_london_single_qubit_vs_shots_all}(b) and Figs.~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_all}(d), \ref{fig:ibmq_burlington_london_single_qubit_vs_shots_all}(e).

+First, let us comment on our results before applying the mitigation procedure.
+For the case in which the only noise present on the device is the readout error, corresponding to Figs.~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_all}(a) and~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_all}(d), we can derive a relation between the bit-flip probabilities and the saturation values for the mean value of the absolute error in Eq.~\eqref{eq:absolute_error_single_qubit} (open blue dots).
+As we are interested in the plateau value of the average absolute error in the limit $s\to\infty$, we neglect in the following the statistical uncertainty due to a finite number of shots.
+Starting from Eq.~\eqref{eq:expvalue}, we can express the absolute error as